EvolOfThings/Evoluron/Evoluron.md

 - Hope.
 It doesn't offer itself up.
 One has to use the imagination, Imagine the solution and work to make it a reality.
         "Whole world pivots on the acts of imagination."

+- Only in darkness are we revealed.
+Goodness us is not goodness that seeks advantage.
+Good is good in the final hour, in the deepest pit without hope, without witness, without reward, Virtue is only virtue in extremis. - Hooded Figure (from Doctor Who)

 -